ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 **c)** Fully close and restart the app.

+(You may need to navigate back to Settings > ReVanced Extended > Miscellaneous > Spoof app version target, and set it to `4.27.53`.)

 If this does not work you can use an [old version of Vanced Music](https://www.apkmirror.com/apk/team-vanced/vanced-youtube-music/vanced-youtube-music-4-27-50-release/vanced-youtube-music-4-27-50-android-apk-download/) or use a VPN to a different country to get around the Radio-only restriction.